vippsas/vipps-woocommerce/readme.txt

 == Changelog ==

+= 2022.05.xx version 1.x.xx =
+* Ensure the Snap Pixel for WooCommerce plugin does not break express checkout by outputting pixels when it shouldn't.
+Thanks to @optiflow at wp.org for detailed error reporting.

 = 2022.04.07 version 1.8.21 =
 * Protect "process_payment" from being called repeatedly when this is not allowed
 * From Johnny Oskarsson: